-Have you ever found yourself at a loss for words in front of an assembled team and what you wanted to say just didn't come across?
-Do you often lack the necessary persuasiveness in decisive situations? - Then we need to change something about it!
-After all, situations in which we need to convince with arguments await us every day, in both professional and private contexts.
-In this e-training, you will learn how to use the Five Part Model to structure your arguments in five steps – or sometimes even five sentences – in a simple and, above all, effective way.
-You will also learn what makes a good argument, how to package it effectively, and how to select and apply an appropriate counterstrategy for each type of counterargument.
+Have you ever been lost for words in front of an assembled team, meaning that what you wanted to say just didn't come across the right way?
+Do you often lack the necessary persuasive power in important situations?
+If so, we need to change something about that!
+After all, situations in which we are required to use arguments to convince arise every day, both in a professional and private context.
+In this e-training course, you will learn how to use the five-sentence method to make your arguments simple and, above all, effective in five steps, or sometimes even in five sentences.
+You will also learn what makes a good argument, how to package it effectively, and how to select and apply an appropriate counter strategy for each type of counter-argument.

 macrolearningHybrid Work – Scoring in Online and Offline Settings

 This e-training prepares employees to work together in hybrid teams as successfully and as smoothly as possible.
 Participants learn how they can establish binding rules as a basis for hybrid collaboration and where the limits of hybrid work lie.
 In addition, hybrid team meetings, team cohesion—despite physical distance and the recognition and communication of individual needs and wishes are essential contents.